ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 The bug report should be reproducible (fails for others) and specific (where and how it fails).
 We will close insufficient bug reports.

 We copy issues reported on GitHub to our internal tracker and regularly triage them.
-Our ciarcom bot adds internal tracking reference to each issue: "Internal Jira reference: https://jira.arm.com/browse/MBOTRIAGE-xxxx".
+Our ciarcom bot adds internal tracking reference to each issue: "Internal Jira reference: https://jira.arm.com/browse/MBOTRIAGE-xxxx" and provides labels showing the current state of the mirrored issues.

 ## Guidelines for GitHub pull requests